 The links built by these programs are often of low quality.
 It does increase the rankings of your blog, but it limits the extent to which your blog can grow forever!
 That hurts…

-Drip-feeding link services are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.
+Drip-feeding link services that give you low-quality links are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.

 How can you view the existing link velocity of your blog or site?